Dlayer/tool-cm-richtext/README.md

-# Tool forthe Dlayer Content manager.
+# Tool for the Dlayer Content manager.

 ## Richtext